Home » Crafts » Handprint » Salt Dough Handprint

-Salt Dough Recipe
+Salt Dough Handprint

-Learn how to make your own salt dough ornaments with this easy Salt Dough Recipe.
+Learn how to make your own salt dough ornaments with this easy salt dough handprint recipe.
 You only need a few ingredients from your kitchen to make this salt dough!
-We cover all of our tips and tricks to make sure your salt dough ornaments will last for years!
+We cover all of the necessary tips and tricks to make these handprint ornaments.

-An Easy Salt Dough Recipe
+Salt Dough Recipe Ornaments and Handprints

-One of our favorite things to do with salt dough is to make handprint ornaments.
+One of our favorite things to do with this salt dough recipe is to make handprint ornaments.
 But you can also use this same recipe and use cookie cutters and paint shapes instead!

 Don’t forget to add the year on the back of the salt dough ornament to keep track of the different years.